 Victimhood is also a common tool for manipulation, where the affected individual displays learned behaviors that manipulate others into nurturing them.
 This can cause one to become excessively dependent on caregivers and authority figures.

-Individuals who feel helpless or victimized can greatly benefit from therapy: Speaking with a trained professional can expose the root of the problem, be it recent trauma, fear of success, or a dysfunctional relationship with parents or authority figures during childhood.
-Once the root cause is determined, therapy can help you let go of your fears, accept responsibility for your life, and develop steps towards forming a healthy response to negative situations.
+Individuals who feel helpless or victimized can greatly benefit from therapy: Speaking with a trained professional can expose the root of the problem, be it trauma, fear or dysfunctional relationships with parents or authority figures during childhood.
+Once we determine the root cause, therapy can help you let go of your fears, accept responsibility for your life, and take steps toward forming a healthy response to negative situations.

-At Integrated Counseling and Wellness, we offer a proactive approach to helplessness and victimhood through open communication and support to help patients regain control of their life and cease being a victim.
-If you are experiencing feelings of helplessness and victimhood in Rexburg or surrounding areas, we welcome you to contact us today.
+Integrated Counseling and Wellness offers a proactive approach to overcoming helplessness and victimhood through open communication and support.
+You can regain control of your life and cease being a victim.
+If you are experiencing feelings of helplessness and victimhood in Rexburg, Idaho Falls, Ammon or surrounding areas, please contact us today.